 Fast Motion is useful when using a fast sweep speed to cover ground quickly.
-In these circumstances, a quick sharp target response will alert the operator to a target.
+In these circumstances, a quick sharp target response is used to alert the operator to a target.
 Fast will allow you to cover more ground in a shorter amount of time.